balancer/docs-v3/docs/concepts/overview/architecture.md

 1. The Balancer Router is the primary interface for interacting with Balancer.
 It offers a user-friendly way to access Balancer functions and simplifies the process by managing direct interactions with the Vault.
 Any smart contract can function as a Router.

 2. The Router invokes the Vault's `invoke` method and is added to a list of `_handlers`.
 These handlers are assigned either debt or credit as part of the ongoing transaction.
-The entries on this Transactional Accounting Balance (TAB) are stored in transient storage, allowing them to reenter the vault if required.
+The entries on this Transactional Accounting Balance (TAB) are stored in transient storage, allowing them to reenter the vault (as part of a hook operation) if required.

 3. With the TAB open, the Vault calls back into the Router's specific action callback implementation (for example, swapCallback for a swap action) to continue the regular transaction flow.